cmu-db/15721-s24-catalog1/design_doc.md

 1. Better concurrency control: SQLite locks the entire database when dealing with concurrency writing, whereas RocksDB supports snapshots.
 2. Flexibility: RocksDB provides more configuration options.
 3. Scalability: RocksDB stores data in different partitions, whereas SQLite stores data in one single file, which isn’t ideal for scalability.
-4. Storage: RocksDB uses key-value storage, which is good for intensive write operations.
-In short, RocksDB would provide better performance and concurrency control when we deal with write-intensive workloads.

 #### Why a key-value store?